AjobK/Seaqull/README.md

 When making your issue it should follow one of these templates.
 If you think your issue is done and ready for the next sprint.
 Please tag @vQFire I will then review your issue and check if it follows the template.
 I *won't* be checking if it is relevant, that will be done we plan our next sprint.
 Only with my approval your issue will be able to enter the next sprint.
 It will be labeld when it is approved.

+> You are always allowed to make a new issue with a new idea / bug / improvement / question

 #### SPRINTS
 ____________